Drafted: ROUND: 5 - Pick Number: 148 (CHI)

-In 2022 as a junior Sewell played in 12 games and contributed on 601 snaps.
+In 2022 as a junior Sewell had a down year as the played in 12 games and contributed on 601 snaps.
 He recorded 40 tackles, 16 assists while making 23 stops.
-In coverage Sewell chalked up 2 pass breakups, one interception, and QB rating when targetted of 105.6.
+In coverage Sewell chalked up 2 pass breakups, one interception, and a QB rating when targetted of 105.6.
 As a pass rusher, he produced 18 total pressures, which included 14 QB hurries, 2 QB hits, and 2 sacks on the year.

 Scouting Report: Strengths

 - He’s a high-motor player, and Sewell shows good enough hand use, as well as a tight spin move, to win as an edge rusher.